-Measurable Goal: Annually present the Joint MS4 Stormwater Annual Report to Columbia City Council.
-(City)
+Measurable Goal: Annually present the Joint MS4 Stormwater Annual Report to the permittee's designated entity.

-The City will present the year's Joint MS4 Stormwater Annual Report to Columbia City Council for the purpose of providing the status of, or updates on, the Stormwater Management Program, and compliance with the Stormwater Management Program.
+City: The City will present the year's Joint MS4 Stormwater Annual Report to Columbia City Council for the purpose of providing the status of, or updates on, the Stormwater Management Program, and compliance with the Stormwater Management Program.
 The City will provide the draft SWMP, in addition to the Joint MS4 Stormwater Annual Report, in year 5 of the permit cycle, or if there are any significant changes made to the SWMP during the permit cycle.
 The public hearings on the SWMP are open to the public.